 Understand your white privilege

-[Edited to add: It’s not okay that Lila’s bullies were never held accountable, and she shouldn’t have had to adjust to withstand their attacks on her own.
-BUT THIS IS NOT A FAIRY-TALE, this is a story about the experience of girls of color.
-This was my exact experience facing white bullies in elementary school and it validates the experience of girls of color who don’t have adults to step in and fix things.]
+It’s not okay that Lila’s bullies were never held accountable, and she shouldn’t have had to adjust to withstand their attacks on her own.
+BUT THIS IS NOT A FAIRY-TALE, this is a story about the experience of girls of color, and how they might empowerment and pride despite haters.
+This was my exact experience facing a 6yo motherland-hailing nazi bullies in elementary school and it validates the experience of girls of color who don’t have adults to step in and fix things.

 Understand your non-disabled privilege